akramisha/AI-Engineering-Journey/Week2/Assignment 3/README.md

 **What I'd try next:** Combine the table with the Version 4 code examples so the comparison and the working code sit in the same answer instead of trading one off for the other.

 ---

+## ✅ Final Reusable Prompt

+> "Explain how Python lists are used in backend development with FastAPI, for someone who already knows basic Python (variables, loops, indexing, basic list operations) but is new to FastAPI.
+Cover: (1) receiving a list in a request body via a Pydantic model, (2) returning a list as a response, and (3) accepting a list through query parameters.
+Use short, minimal, runnable code examples for each case rather than long prose explanations.
+Finish with a comparison table of lists vs. dictionaries that includes syntax, access method, mutability, and when to use each — but don't let the table replace the code examples; include both."

+---